40+ Colorado Elopement & Micro-Wedding Spots

 Cost: $150 on weekdays, $200 on weekends

-Permits & Reservations: Contact Colorado Parks & Wildlife
+Permits & reservations: Contact Colorado Parks & Wildlife

-Located right near Georgetown, Guanella Pass offers breathtaking scenery including meadows, alpine lakes, wildflowers, and stunning views of surrounding peaks.
+Why couples love it: Located right near Georgetown, Guanella Pass offers breathtaking scenery including meadows, alpine lakes, wildflowers, and stunning views of surrounding peaks.
 This alpine setting is ideal for couples looking for lots of variety in their photos.
 Looking for a challenge and adventure?
 Hike nearby 14er, Mt.
 Bierdstadt, at sunrise!

 Accessibility: The road is typically open between June and November (weather permitting)